Certified Legal Internship Program

 - Students must be completed with courses in Civil Procedure and Evidence.

 - Must apply for and be certified by the State Bar of California.
 Certification allows interns to research, write, and argue motions, and present evidence at suppression motions and conduct hearings in the Superior Court under the direct supervision of an experienced prosecutor.
 Additionally, interns may gain valuable experience in preparation of high profile cases or assist in the preparation of serious felony cases including such crimes as rape, felony assault, kidnap or murder trials.

 The office is accepting applications for the Spring 2018 Sessions from eligible 2Ls and 3Ls only.

 Application ProcessAll applicants must complete and submit the following materials in one combined .pdf file in the following order:

-- Cover Letter – Please address to Eric Fleming, Chief Trial Deputy, and indicate the specific program(s) that you are interested in applying for.
+- Cover Letter – Please address to Wade Chow, Chief of the Brady, Appellate and Training Division, and indicate the specific program(s) that you are interested in applying for.

 - Adult Background Investigation Form (Type into the form, save it, print it, and sign it before including it in the .pdf file)